 FOI: Who we are and what we do

 This section explains the way in which the College is governed and how decisions are made.
-It gives information on the legal status of the College, explains which individual member of the College or group are responsible for particular functions, and how they fit into the overall organisation.
+It gives information on the legal status of the College, explains which individual members of the College or group are responsible for particular functions, and how they fit into the overall organisation.
 Information from committee minutes may in some instances be exempt from disclosure where it contains personal information, or information that could damage the commercial interests of the College or threatens the health and safety of specific individuals.

 The College of Saint Mary Magdalene, one of 31 Colleges in the University of Cambridge, commonly called Magdalene College, was re-founded by Lord Audley of Walden in 1542.
 The 1542 Charter provides that the College is ‘for the advancement of knowledge, arts, learning and virtue and for the advancement of moral studies in the University of Cambridge.’
 The College became a registered charity on 18 August 2010.
 The Charity Commission of England and Wales is therefore the principal regulator for the College.

 The College is a legally independent corporation within the collegiate University of Cambridge.
 A system of University-wide committees exists to plan and discuss the joint affairs of the collegiate University.

 The Governing Body of the College comprises the Master and the Official and Professorial Fellows and they are de facto the trustees of the College.
 This body is constituted and regulated in accordance with the College Statutes (revised 1997) and is responsible for the strategic direction of the College, for its administration and for the management of its finances and assets.
 It meets at least seven times a year under the chairmanship of the Master.
 The Presidents of the Middle Combination Room (MCR) and the Junior Combination Room (JCR) attend for unreserved business.